wik46/learn-cpp/objects/stl/containers/readme.txt

 					     - Or the first element inserted in the structure will be the last element to be removed.

+				* std::queue (FIFO):
-				* std::queue: Underlying container is std::deque by default, but can be changed to std::vector or std::list.
+					     Underlying container is std::deque by default, but can be changed to std::vector or std::list.
 					     - Elements operate with a FIFO or LILO procedure.
 						^ Think of standing in a queue, the first person (datapoint)